1-Wire (App Note)

 After the above conditions are met, it will be possible to initiate communication with 1-Wire slaves using a LabJack as the master.

-UD-series devices: The low-level function for 1-Wire to handles byte array command/response, and can be integrated into any program that has access to the device commutation protocol (USB, Ethernet, etc.) An example in LabVIEW is detailed below.
+UD-series devices: The low-level function for 1-Wire handles byte array command/response, and can be integrated into any program that has access to the device commutation protocol (USB, Ethernet, etc.) An example in LabVIEW is detailed below.
+There is no high level UD Library function for 1-wire at this time.

 T-series devices: The LJM multiple value functions make it easy to operate 1-Wire.
 For examples: